johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 This document specifies the syntax and semantics of these header fields as they are actually used on the Internet.
 In particular, this document does not create new syntax or semantics beyond those in use today.
-The recommendations for cookie generation provided in {{sane-profile}} represent a preferred subset of current server behavior, and even the more liberal cookie processing algorithm provided in {{ua-requirements}} does not recommend all of the syntactic and semantic variations in use today.
-Where some existing software differs from the recommended protocol in significant ways, the document contains a note explaining the difference.
+The recommendations for cookie generation provided in {{server-requirements}} represent a preferred subset of current server behavior, and even the more liberal cookie processing algorithm provided in {{ua-requirements}} does not encompass all of the syntactic and semantic variations in use today.
+Where some existing software differs from the requirements in significant ways, the document contains a note explaining the difference.

 This document obsoletes {{RFC6265}}.